writetome51/subscription-service/README.md

 # SubscriptionService

-A TypeScript/JavaScript class that represents a Subscription to any kind of data.
+An abstract TypeScript/JavaScript class that represents a Subscription to any kind of data.
-When an Observable (or object with a `subscribe()` method) is passed to the constructor,
+When a Subscribable is passed to the constructor, the Subscription is created, and the `data`
-the Subscription is created, and the `data` property is assigned the observable data.
+property is assigned the observable data.
 You call `unsubscribe()` on the class instance when you need to.